cuinjune/observer/README.md

 ## Description

-This repo is the week1 assignment of the "Hello, Computer: Unconventional Uses of Voice Technology" course at ITP.
+This repo is the week1 assignment of the "Hello, Computer" course at ITP.
 The assignment was to create something that takes non-speech input from a person and responds with speech synthesis.

 I decided to create an app that observes the user's face through the computer's camera, and speaks about it.